relationalexistence/UCF-GUTT/example/GameTheory/README.md

 result.
 An acceptance printed by this program means the input lies on the acceptance side of the decision surface mirrored from the formally verified checker — **it is not itself a kernel certificate**.
-The frozen examples marked `KERNEL WITNESS: VERIFIED` correspond to actual generated Coq certificates that compile and pass `coqchk` with `Axioms: <none>`.
-Visitor-supplied specifications acquire that status through formal certification:
+The `KERNEL WITNESS: VERIFIED` status is bound inside the program to a registry of certified configuration fingerprints and certificate IDs — it can never be asserted by an input specification.
+A specification earns the label only by being value-identical to a configuration whose generated Coq certificate compiles and passes `coqchk` with `Axioms: <none>`; any other input acquires that status through formal certification:

     TRY THE DECISION SURFACE  →  REQUEST KERNEL CERTIFICATION